uakfdotb/ghostpp/readme.txt

 You will need to copy ~/ghost/bncsutil/src/bncsutil/libbncutil.so to /usr/local/lib/ or otherwise set LD_LIBRARY_PATH so it can find the bncsutil library.
 You will need to copy ~/ghost/StormLib/stormlib/libStorm.so to /usr/local/lib/ or otherwise set LD_LIBRARY_PATH so it can file the StormLib library.
-You will also need to copy game.dll, storm.dll, and war3.exe from a valid Warcraft III installation to the location specified in your ghost.cfg
+You will also need to copy game.dll, Storm.dll, and war3.exe from a valid Warcraft III installation to the location specified in your ghost.cfg.
-GHost++ searches for "storm.dll" in all lowercase not "Storm.dll" so you may need to rename this file if yours is capitalized.